$f$-mode oscillations in hot Neutron Stars: Effect of hyperons and neutrino trapping: Formalism

-The nuclear and hypernuclear space are marred by uncertainties which translate into uncertainties in the nuclear equation of state.
-We state the respective uncertainties in the bottom row of Table~\ref{tab:prior}.
-The cold and $\beta$ stable hyperonic NS configuration was constrained in previous studies by using multi-disciplinary physics~\citep{Ghosh_Pradhan_2022_fspas}.
-For the hyperonic sector, the $\Lambda$-potential is well-known and we fix its value to -30 MeV~\citep{Millener_Dover_1988prc,Schaffner_Greiner_1992prc}.
-On the other hand, hyperon-nucleon interaction potentials for $\Sigma$- and $\Xi$-hyperons are not well constrained.
-We use filters from microscopic Chiral Effective Field ($\chi$EFT) at low densities, Astronomical Observations (Astro) at high densities and Heavy Ion Collision (HIC) data at intermediate densities.
-We take uniform prior of the uncertain nuclear parameters mentioned in Table~\ref{tab:prior} and follow a Bayesian cut-off filter scheme to eliminate sets of parameters which do not pass through these filters.
-We describe various filters below. \begin{enumerate} \item \textbf{Chiral Effective Field Theory ($\chi$EFT):} It describes low energy interactions of protons, neutrons and pions based on symmetries of Quantum Chromodynamics (QCD).
+Then the Bayesian cut-off filter scheme is applied to eliminate sets of parameters which do not pass through required filters.
+Constraints are imposed using information from microscopic Chiral Effective Field ($\chi$EFT) at low densities, Astronomical Observations (Astro) at high densities and Heavy Ion Collision (HIC) data at intermediate densities, as described below: \\ \begin{enumerate} \item \textbf{Chiral Effective Field Theory ($\chi$EFT):} It describes low energy interactions of protons, neutrons and pions based on symmetries of Quantum Chromodynamics (QCD).
 Constraints from $\chi$EFT are based on microscopic calculations from the works of \cite{Drischler_Carbone_2016prc,Drischler_Hebeler_2019prl}.
 They take into account long-range pion exchange interactions and low momentum expansion of nuclear forces.
 These constraints are available at the low density range $0.07-0.20~$fm$^{-3}$ for cold Pure Neutron Matter (PNM). \\ \item \textbf{Astrophysical Observations (Astro):} We impose astrophysical constraints in which the maximum mass supported by a cold neutron star has a lower limit of 2.01 $M_{\odot}$, compatible with the current data (PSR J0740-6620).
 In addition we have constraints from gravitational wave observation of binary neutron star (BNS) merger event GW170817~\citep{LSC_2017_GW170817}.
 This observation puts an upper limit on effective tidal deformability ($\tilde{\Lambda}$) to be 720 \citep{Tong_Zhao_2020prc} and radius of a 1.4 M$_{\odot}$ neutron star to be 13.5 km \citep{Most_Weih_2018prl,Eemeli_Tyler_2018prl}. \\ \item \textbf{Heavy Ion Collisions (HIC):} HIC give insights into strong nuclear force of QCD and phase transition between different forms of matter.
 The constraints we use in this study have been derived from heavy-ion experiments at GSI in Germany, namely KaoS \citep{Hartnack_Oeschler_2006prl}, FOPI \citep{Fèvre_Leifels_2016npa} and ASY-EOS \citep{Russotto_2016prc}.
 These constraints give information about the nculear matter at intermediate density in the range 1 - 3~$n_{sat}$.
 The KaoS experiment can be used to put upper limits on nucleon potential ($U_N$) for ANM in the density range 2 - 3~$n_{sat}$.
 The FOPI experiment can be used to constrain binding energy per nucleon ($E/A$) of Symmetric Nuclear Matter (SNM) in the density range 1.4 - 2~$n_{sat}$, while ASY-EOS results put bounds on the Symmetry Energy of ANM in the supra-saturation density range 1.1 - 2~$n_{sat}$. \end{enumerate}